MileHacker Logo

 Availability & Hailing

 • Taxis are in larger towns.
-Hailing on the street is uncommon; call a company or find at specific stands (hotels, airports).
+Hailing on the street is not usual; call a company or find at specific stands (hotels, airports).

 • Uber and Lyft are in Manhattan, Emporia, and Junction City.
-Availability is limited in smaller towns and remote areas; expect longer wait times.
+Availability is constrained in smaller towns and remote areas; expect longer wait times.

 • Safety: For ride-sharing, confirm vehicle details and driver identity match the app.
 Share trip details with a trusted contact.